38

 PhD Opportunities

-Our application round for PhD positions commencing October 2012 will start approx October 2011.
-I will be offering a project entitled Do marine diatoms play an important global role in the production of DMS and its precursor DMSP?
+As of October 2009 we are advertising for applicants for PhD positions that will start in October 2010.
+I am offering a project entitled Do marine diatoms play an important global role in the production of DMS and its precursor DMSP?

 Click on the link for further information about this project.